This gluten and dairy free almond cake with berries is made with almond flour and it is fluffy, light, and very moist cake!

 - You can substitute almond extract for vanilla.

 I am sure you will not be able to resist this cake and eat 3 slices easily.
 It was perfect and I wanted to eat the whole thing myself!
 In fact I ate three slices.
 What a shame… hahahhaha!
 I really hope you enjoy this fluffy, light, moist and delicious almond cake because this is easy, amazing and healthy!!
-Thanks so much for reading this long post 😉
+Thanks so much for reading this almond cake with berries long post 😉

 - 3 large egg yorks, at room temperature